wisherg/rapidminer-course/Data analysis using rapidminder.md

 ### sort

 * classwork2.1
-* 1  convert the type of the new attributes to date type
+* 1 convert the type of the new attributes to date type, delete the orign "date" columns and store in the data repository
-* 2 select the date of all the purchase recorder of  the user  10944750
+* 2 select the date of all the purchase recorder of  the user  10944750  (expression/custom_filter)
 * 3 sort the data by the date and show the earliest 5 recorder

 ### Aggregate